WZhaoKe/aegpwb/doc/SolverUserManual.md

 ### `'LucentWallCCS'`, `'LucentWallCE'`, `'LucentWallFileCCS'` & `'LucentWallFileCE'`

-The ACSs and TCS of a lucent wall can also be provided directly as parameters of imported from external ASCII files.
+The RCSs and TCS of a lucent wall can also be provided directly as parameters of imported from external ASCII files.
 Corresponding CEs can also be applied using this method.